ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Widespread use of git reduces the exposure to a system failure because the primary repository is replicated in multiple locations.
 This includes hosted web pages; the content of web pages is maintained as a branch in the main repository.
-As specified in {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, maintaining a mirror of a repository hosted on GitHub provides IETF-hosted backups for WG repositories.

 However, other information maintained on GitHub is more vulnerable to loss.
 This includes issues and discussion on those issues, discussion and reviews of commits and pull requests, and any content hosted on the wiki.
 Tools exist for extracting this information for backup.

+As specified in {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, backup copies of repositories and other important data SHOULD be maintained.

 The potential for malicious actions by compromised or malcontent editors, chairs and area directors is relevant in maintaining the integrity of the